heruwinar/devkit/README.md

+# Deprecation warning
+This software is deprecated as of 29-12-2015.
+Please visit [https://developers.athom.com](https://developers.athom.com) for new developer tools.

 # Homey Development Kit

 Create Homey apps with ease!
 If you're only looking to get the Development Kit, download a pre-built version from [https://developers.athom.com](https://developers.athom.com).